jferreiraz/ThreeJS/README.md

 <h3>

-Getting to know the threejs library to improve my knowledge and develop future projects to use resources from such a content-rich library, special thanks to the threejs group and the creators of such a library.
+Getting to know the threejs library to improve my knowledge and develop future projects to use resources from such a content-rich library, special thanks to the threejs group and the creators of such a library.<br>
 <br>This project is simple and can be easily replicated by reading the library's official documentation, available at <https://threejs.org/docs/#manual/en/introduction/Creating-a-scene>. <br><br>